Ogema, Saskatchewan: 4H Club

 The Boys and Girls Club Work, the present 4H program in Ogema, was organized in 1949 with a mostly agricultural focus.
 Two of the clubs include the Ogema Beef Club and the Ogema Homestead Club.
 Achievements from both are recognized beyond Ogema.
 The Ogema Beef Club team took first place at the Farm Boys Camp in Regina in 1955.
 The Ogema Homestead Club also placed first at the Moose Jaw Farm Girls' Camp in the same year.
 The 4H clubs travel by bus for tours all around Saskatchewan.
 In 1965, both clubs came together to form the Ogema 4H Multiple Club, which continues presently.
 Most Achievement Days and meetings are held at the Ogema School.

-Old Timer's Club

-The Old Timer's Club was created in 1956 for the seniors of Ogema.
-The club gets together to socialize, playing games such as whilst and cribbage.
-At the club's most successful point, it reached 35 members.

 Water Tower

 In 1961, the water tower was built to provide a safe water supply for the people living in Ogema.
 The well is drilled 248 feet deep.
 More water pipes were set in place and more fire hydrants installed, showing a definite sign of progress for the town.